Frequently Asked Questions

 Q: What is a Drone?

 A: Drone is a nickname given to any aircraft in the category of Unmanned Aerial Vehicles (UAV), Unmanned Aerial Systems (UAS), or Small Unmanned Aerial Systems (sUAS) weighing less than 55 lbs.
 (The name is also used to describe unmanned military aircraft.)
-Almost all consumer drones are capable of carrying a payload, usually a camera which captures images and/or video.
-Many models offer the ability to “live stream” the media from the camera to the operator on the ground in real time.
-The cost to operate the units is much less than an airplane or helicopter and therefore we can offer images and video at a lower cost.
+Almost all consumer drones are capable of carrying a payload (usually a camera) which captures images and/or video.
+Nearly all models offer the ability to “live stream” the media from the camera to the operator on the ground in real time, as well as to social media sites.
+The cost to operate the UAS units is much less than an airplane or helicopter and therefore we can offer commercial images and video at a lower cost.
 It also saves on resources such as fuel and aircraft maintenance and even reduces emissions since UAS devices run off batteries.